 One of the challenges technology has brought to the modern world is communication overload.
-Gone are the days where we only communicated by email.
+Gone are the days when we only communicated by email.
 Tools such as Zoom, Notion, and Slack are becoming an everyday fixture in the modern workplace.
-This, in turn, has led to a rise in communication specialists as organizations try navigating new complexities such as lower productivity, increasing stress levels and more confusion (where the intention was clarity), associated with these initiatives.
+This, in turn, has led to a rise in communication specialists as organizations try navigating new complexities such as lower productivity, increasing stress levels, and more confusion (where the intention was clarity), associated with these initiatives.

-As we head into 2020, the startup and corporate culture clash will become a thing of the past, particularly when it comes to EX.
+Tthe startup and corporate culture clash will become a thing of the past, particularly when it comes to EX.
 We are already seeing large corporations moving closer to that startup feel by offering cooler, more inspirational workplaces – a huge change compared to the traditional office environment of the past.
 On the flip side, many startups are moving rapidly into the scaleup territory, with thousands of customers and hundreds of employees, and with this, they too, are seeing a new level of formality required across communication and administrative systems.
 Expect to see these two traditionally conflicting cultures converge and the emergence of an ‘employee first’ culture, combining elements of both, in 2020.

 Finally, CSR policies will also come into sharp focus next year as employers become under increasing pressure to provide initiatives for a socially-conscious generation, while partners and clients also start to pose questions about CSR.
-Currently, 63% of Brits don’t get any time off for volunteering illustrating there’s clearly work to be done.
-With this, addressing climate change and helping the local community come top of the pile, and online platforms such as Beam, the world’s first crowdfunding network for homeless, will make it easier than ever to support them.
+Currently, 63% of Brits don’t get any time off for volunteering, illustrating there’s clearly work to be done.
+With this, addressing climate change and helping the local community come top of the pile, and online platforms such as Beam, the world’s first crowdfunding network for the homeless, will make it easier than ever to support them.

 Louise Jones, People Advisor at Perkbox, comments: